AUTUMN GRADUATION

 Easy Online Registration!!!
 As a new/current student, you can access the self-service student iEnabler system on campus or

-The International Education Partnerships (IEP) Directorate at the Durban University of Technology (DUT) held the Abe Bailey Award
+The International Education and Partnerships (IEP) unit at Durban University of Technology (DUT) recently hosted an international and